Alpha-CubeSat/power-budget-scripts/README.md

 To see the plots:
 1. Run `cd graphs` in the terminal.
 2. Run `python -m http.server 8000` in the terminal.
+3. Go to http://localhost:8000 in browser.
-3. Select the test run you wish to view.
+4. Select the test run you wish to view.